The cost of market research depends on a variety of factors – audience, methodology, and incentives to name a few.

-For example, a simple online survey that collects 100 completes and includes an abbreviated report from a market research consultant will be less expensive than a phone survey that collects 1,000 completes with a comprehensive report.
+For example, a simple online survey that collects 100 responses from a general population will be less expensive than a phone survey that collects 1,000 responses from millennial females.

-While there is no "average cost" for market research, it can be helpful to understand what impacts price.
+While there is no average number for market research costs, it can be helpful to understand what impacts price.

 In this blog post, we'll discuss these factors in more detail as well as compare the costs of different types of market research.

-Get a more custom, accurate quote to learn how much your unique project will cost by completing this form.
+To get a custom market research quote from Drive Research and learn how much your unique project will cost, complete this short form.

 Again, while there’s no “average cost” because every project is unique, there are a few factors to consider thinking about if there are budget concerns for a market research project.